Meridith Marks Award

 Nominees are encouraged to contact their local CAME representative for support in the application process.

-Please note: If your service time has not been continuous please document any leaves to demonstrate that you have been in an academic position less than seven years.
-Similarly, if you have held academic positions at more than one institution, the total number of years can't exceed 7 years.
+Please note: A clearly defined statement from the nominator that the candidate is within the first seven completed years of their first full academic educational appointment must be provided. (excluding maternity leave and illness).
+If service time has not been continuous please document to demonstrate that the candidate has been in an academic position less than seven years.
+Transfer between academic institutions(divisions or departments) with a subsequent academic promotion does not constitute a first appointment, even within a 7 year period.
+If you have held academic positions at more than one institution, the total number of years holding a faculty appointment must not exceed 7 years.

 In order to confirm eligibility please contact Mary Digout, CAME Manager at email@example.com

-Please submit 1 electronic copy of the nominating documents to via email to: firstname.lastname@example.org
+Please submit 1 electronic copy of the nominating documents via email to: firstname.lastname@example.org

 The award is presented at the CAME Annual Luncheon during the Canadian Conference on Medical Education.
 The recipient is awarded a commemorative plaque and a prize of $1,000.